On Air Now

 Smooth Classics with Myleene Klass 10pm - 12am

 Ever wondered what your name would sound like as a musical motif?
 You can now find out using Clarallel, an algorithm that reveals your musical cipher.

-For example, in one piece, the composer Robert Schumann created a melody out of his wife Clara's name.
-The letters C-l-a-r-a became C(#)BAG(#)A. For the letters c and a, Schumann used the logical pitches C(#) and A. For the letters l and r, he simply assigned the pitches B and G(#), as they make melodic sense of the surrounding pitches.
+In one piece, the composer Robert Schumann created a melody out of his wife Clara's name.
+The letters C-L-A-R-A became C(#)BAG(#)A. For the letters C and A, Schumann used the logical pitches C(#) and A. For the letters L and R, he simply assigned the pitches B and G(#), as they make melodic sense of the surrounding pitches.

-Kai Konishi-Dukes has developed an algorithm building upon the above method which turns your name, or anything else you write in the box, into a little musical ditty.
+Now, Kai Konishi-Dukes has developed an algorithm, building upon the above method, which turns your name – or anything else you write in the box – into a little musical ditty.
 He's called it Clarallel.

 Above is C-l-a-s-s-i-c-F-M in a minor key, then in a major key.
 Sounds fun, doesn't it?

 The algorithm is powerful, but at this stage it can only transform letters into a short melody.
 However, when you couple Clarallel with the human hand and ear, you can create an extended composition: